djuwidjaandrew/concat/README.md

 these are depictions of the silly cat project notable py's to run are:

-things on prop = mblr depiction
+prop/ folder = each .py to run
 (FE minimization and ease-panic-ease depictions)

 10161 = main.py